-- Ensuring the school has clarity of vision, ethos and strategic direction. - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff. - Ensuring that there are appropriate policies, procedures, and practices in place to deliver the 'Statutory framework for the early years foundation stage' in line with statutory requirements.
+- Ensuring the school has clarity of vision, ethos, and strategic direction. - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff. - Ensuring that there are appropriate policies, procedures, and practices in place to deliver the 'Early years foundation stage (EYFS) statutory framework' in line with statutory requirements.